ZhuuukDS/Machine-Learning/MOOC_students_prediction/README.md

 Solution is in the [mooc_user_model.ipynb](reports/mooc_users_model.ipynb) file or [pdf](reports/mooc_users_model.pdf) version.

-[RandomForest из sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) is used as a model.
+[RandomForest from sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) is used as a model.

 ### Project Strucuture